pawankt/processbeat/README-SETUP.md

 ### RPM build

-This will create rpm packages incase docker not supports in your environment, not able to run make package.
+This will create rpm packages incase docker not supports in your environment and not able to run make package.

 ```
 cd ${GOPATH}/src/github.com/pawankt/processbeat